 Dr Antonette Mendoza is a Senior Lecturer in the School of Computing and Information Systems at the University of Melbourne.
 She has received a citation for ‘Outstanding Contributions to Student Learning’ in the 2017 Australian Awards for University Teaching, a national-level recognition for her work.
 She is also the recipient of the 2017 University of Melbourne Edward Brown Teaching Award, 2018 CORE teaching award and three faculty and department wide teaching awards.
 Her work recognizes outstanding leadership and innovation in enhancing academic teaching, resulting in enriched student-learning experiences.

 Antonette’s research and teaching impacts on two areas: disadvantaged socio-technical contexts and engineering education.
 Her research focuses on design and change behaviour methodologies in software engineering and information systems using emotional attachment pedagogies.
-She is currently involved in Australian Research Council (ARC) and Centre for Research Council (CRC) grants to develop sustainable systems for both the homeless and educational training for low carbon living.
+She is currently involved in Australian Research Council (ARC) and Cooperative Research Council (CRC) grants to develop sustainable systems for both the homeless and educational training for low carbon living.
 Some of her prior work includes collaborations on a National Health and Medical Research Council (NHMRC) grant to design a predictive tool for depression care.
 Her current interests lie in the design and delivery of online programs using appropriation and emotional attachment pedagogies.

 Please contact the team at Conference Design with any questions regarding the conference.